scanback/docs/articles-posts/fabric-of-executive-teams.md

+---
+title: "The Fabric of Executive Teams: A Quantification"
+description: "What is the composition of executive teams in the United States?
+A few years ago I took a look at 844 senior executives of the 50 largest companies in the United States."
+image: /assets/social-card-think.png
+---

-# The Fabric of Executive Teams
+# The Fabric of Executive Teams: A Quantification

 What is the composition of executive teams in the United States?
 A few years ago I took a look at 844 senior executives of the 50 largest companies in the United States.
 The analysis covers: